 Excerpts from one timeline give an example of this kind of history:

 1844 Dr. Horace Wells uses nitrous oxide as an anesthetic

-- 1847 Ignaz Semmelweis discovers how to prevent the transmission of puerperal fever (wash hands!)
+1847 Ignaz Semmelweis discovers how to prevent the transmission of puerperal fever (wash hands!)

 1870 Robert Koch and Louis Pasteur establish the germ theory of disease

-- 1879 First vaccine developed for cholera
+1879 First vaccine developed for cholera

-- 1899 Felix Hoffman develops aspirin
+1899 Felix Hoffman develops aspirin

-- 1922 Insulin first used to treat diabetes
+1922 Insulin first used to treat diabetes

 1928 Sir Alexander Fleming discovers penicillin

-- 1950 John Hopps invented the first cardiac pacemaker
+1950 John Hopps invented the first cardiac pacemaker

-- 1955 Jonas Salk develops the first polio vaccine
+1955 Jonas Salk develops the first polio vaccine

-- 1978 First test-tube baby is born
+1978 First test-tube baby is born

-McLuhan’s aphorism stretches much further, though.
+McLuhan’s aphorism stretches further, though.

-First, McLuhan’s “media” weren’t just mass communications tools like newspapers, TV, movies, books, and radio.
+First, for McLuhan, a medium wasn’t just a tool for mass communication like newspapers, TV, movies, books, and radio.
 (Though pundits, journalists and academics flatter themselves that McLuhan was thinking only about their careers.)
 In the first paragraph of his epoch-making Understanding Media: The Extensions of Man, published in 1964, McLuhan defines media as “any extension of ourselves.”
 And his discussion of media in ensuing chapters includes telephones, rifles, sports, cities, comics, theater, clocks, roads, cars, airplanes, and money.
 Really, for McLuhan, any human construct that plays a role in how people relate to knowledge, the world, or (most importantly) each other, is a medium.

-Second, for McLuhan, a medium doesn’t just shape its own contents or immediate environment.
+Second, for McLuhan, a medium doesn’t only shape its own contents or immediate environment.
 Its effects are pervasive, seeping out to influence how we generally live and work.
 “The medium… shapes and controls the scale and form of human association and action.”
 We make the tool, then the tool remakes us.
 When the medium is an ocean, we grow gills and swim; when it’s a sky, we sprout wings and fly.
 In McLuhan’s metaphorical gender-fender-bender, “man becomes the sex organs of the machine world.”